orwek/andi/README.md

 log(msg)
 ----
-Acts as a console, which doesn't currently exist for mobile devices.
-Include a div id="log" at the bottom of your app to see logged items.
+Acts as a console, similar to "console.log();" which doesn't currently exist for mobile devices.
+Include a div with id="log" at the bottom of your app to see logged items.

 css(id,{"key":"value"})
 ----